amioovattil/sogeti/README.md

 In this particlar case I have created a .TRX file using the command 'vstest.console.exe SogetiTests.dll /logger:trx'.
 Thereafter I have used a small utility (TrxToHtml.exe) to generate a html report and the html file is attached in this email.
+The output report html file can be found under the location root\HtmlReport.